hashicorp/consul-telemetry-collector/docs/hcp-managed-k8s-collector-deployment.md

-# Collecting Consul Service Mesh Metrics for HCP Managed Consul Cluster
+# Collect Envoy Metrics in an HCP Managed Consul Kubernetes Cluster

-These instructions describe how to add Envoy metric collection to an existing Consul service mesh in Kubernetes where the Consul cluster is [managed by HCP](https://developer.hashicorp.com/hcp/docs/consul/usage/management-plane).
+Follow these instructions to add Envoy metric collection to an existing Consul service mesh.
+This document assumes that Kubernetes where the Consul cluster is [managed by HCP](https://developer.hashicorp.com/hcp/docs/consul/usage/management-plane).

 ## Requirements